0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

 journalctl -u bor.service -f
 ```

-## Configuring the Validator Node
+## Configuring the validator node

-!!!note
+!!! note

     To complete this section, you must have an RPC endpoint of your fully synced Ethereum mainnet node ready.